-This set of Introduction to Chemical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Density”.
+This set of Basic Chemical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Density”.

 1. Which of the following is not a unit of density?

 Explanation: Dimensions of density are M1L-3, which is not the dimension of N/m3, so N/m3 is not the unit of density.

 2. What is the density of a substance of mass 10 grams and volume 5 liters?